 Using AR/VR in customer support and diagnosis, may reduce field visits.
 However, it would require a collaborative team and incentives to the customer who would wish to be the first contact for diagnosis.
 I believe equipment service providers need to communicate well with the customers to allow for a seamless collaboration.

 Using AR/VR in training and repair would reduce the number and bulk of manuals, training time, and reduce the steepness of the learning curve.
 I feel this would shorten field visit time and enable correct identification of parts: a big win for field engineers and a huge reduction in operational costs.

 This is an article about AR in field service that I found interesting.

 What advice would you give to someone who has just started their first job as a field engineer?

 Firstly, do as much training as you can.
 If you can, buddy up with another colleague for a while if that is available.
 There are things and tips you can learn from them that can make work easier.

 If you are not in a position to have a buddy.
 Before going on any field visit spend time pre planning and going over everything and the tools you may need.
 Always read the manual because it will also point out things you may need.
 Have the correct safety gear and some spares in your vehicle.

 Remember that your life is important, so health and safety first.

 What are your tips for explaining technical terms to non-technical people?
 Can you give an example?

-I think this is where some training is needed.
+I think this is where we need some training.
 When you understand that not everyone speaks the same language and has their own language, understanding begins.
 Each team will have a different language and different metrics that are important to them.
 For example:

 details on why the machine went down